Korea Zinc buys Australian wind, solar developer to fuel hydrogen ambition

 MELBOURNE, Dec 23 (Reuters) - An arm of Korea Zinc 010130.KS said on Thursday it will buy out an Australian wind and solar energy developer with a big pipeline of projects to help decarbonise its zinc metal processes and to power green hydrogen production.

-The South Korean zinc giant's Australian clean energy arm Ark Energy said it would acquire 4.2 gigawatts (GW) of proposed wind and solar developments and a further investigation pipeline of 4.8 GW of projects through a takeover of Epuron Holdings.
+The South Korean zinc giant's Australian clean energy arm Ark Energy said it would take over Epuron Holdings, acquiring 4.2 gigawatts (GW) of proposed wind and solar developments and a portfolio of sites with 4.8 GW of capacity.

 The companies did not disclose the acquisition price.

+"This is our opportunity to put our foot on a very significant portfolio of high quality, albeit early stage projects," said Ark Energy Chief Executive Daniel Kim.

-Ark Energy was set up this year to decarbonise Korea Zinc's energy supply and says it aims to be the world's most competitive green hydrogen producer and eventually aims to export green hyodrgen from Australia to South Korea.
+Korea Zinc set up Ark this year to decarbonise its energy supply and says it aims to be the world's most competitive green hydrogen producer.
+Ark eventually wants to export green hydrogen from Australia to South Korea.

-"Ark Energy's commitment to accelerate the energy transition requires us to significantly enhance our capability to develop and build out a large renewable energy portfolio," Korea Zinc Vice Chairman Yun Choi said in a statement.

-Ark Energy plans to speed up development of Epuron's large portfolio of projects.
+Ark could begin construction on its first renewables project in 2023, with generation to begin in 2025, Kim said.

+Developing the full 9 GW of capacity would cost billions of dollars over many years, he said.

-Ark earlier this year won nearly A$21 million ($15 million) in state and federal funding to start producing green hydrogen for fuel cell trucks at the company's Sun Metals zinc refinery in Queensland state.
+Ark expects to start producing green hydrogen by the end of 2022 for use in fuel cell trucks at Korea Zinc's Sun Metals refinery in Queensland state, with a 1 megawatt electrolyser, backed by state and federal grants and loans.

 ($1 = 1.3870 Australian dollars)